The Mousery

 The Mousery is a 2000 children's book by Charlotte Pomerantz, with illustrations by Kurt Cyrus.
-The book, about two mouse misers who open their doors to four youngsters, was published by the Harcourt/Gulliver imprint.
-Critics praised Cyrus' artwork, but were lukewarm over the rhymes and plot.
+The book is centered around two mouse misers who open their doors to four youngsters and was published by the Harcourt/Gulliver imprint.
+Critics praised Cyrus' artwork, but were indifferent over the rhymes and plot.
 It became a 2001 Christopher Award winner in the "Books for Young People" category.

 Synopsis

 Sliver and Slice, two bachelor mouse misers living in an abandoned car whose trunk doubles as a "mousery", are averse to the company of neighbors and visitors alike.
 One night, they have a change of heart after letting four young mice, looking for shelter during a winter storm, into their home.
 Soon after, when those guests (or "mousekins") break into a lullaby, the misers realize they once heard it from their grandmother and reminisce about their own youth.
-Eventually, they all welcome and invite others from nearby as Sliver and Slice rehabilitate their home.
+They eventually all welcome and invite others from nearby as Sliver and Slice rehabilitate their home.